 So, while one child is ready to embark on his taekwondo training journey at 4 years of age, the other may not be ready till a few years later.
 This is just one of the reasons Focus Martial Arts offers a FREE Trial.
 The first class is an assessment class, so our experienced instructors can determine which martial arts class style and time would be best and to determine if your child is actually ready to start taekwondo, karate, or martial arts classes.
 Often, when children foray into our karate classes before they are ready mentally and physically for it, you will find their enthusiasm to learn dipping drastically over time; so much so that they begin to dread the next scheduled class.
 We really don’t want that to be happening!
 Our goal is to build their confidence, not hinder it.

 Benefits of Taekwondo Training

-From Day 1, we teach our students in taekwondo class about the importance of discipline and respect for one’s own physical body as well as towards that of others.
+From Day 1, we teach our students in their taekwondo class about the importance of discipline and respect for one’s own physical body as well as towards that of others.
 In fact, the character development aspect of taekwondo and karate is what really sets it apart from other social sports.
-With the newly learnt self-defense moves, they now know exactly how to protect themselves if, for example, someone grabs them from the back on a deserted road.
+With their newly learned self-defense moves, they now know exactly how to protect themselves if, for example, someone grabs them from the back on a deserted road.